cyramica/haulers-guide/docs/t1-industrials.md

 ## T1 Industrials

+Industrial ships are the starting haulers that all new pilots created after September 2015 can fly.
+They are very easy to blow up and should not be used for hauling expensive cargo.
+They will let you slowly start your career as a Space Trucker though!

 The following T1 industrials are available in the game with the ones in bold being the defacto standards:

 * **Bestower (Amarr)**